Cover Artist: Ruth Squitieri

 Not to worry!
 Photos of all art will be updated daily on our online gallery for viewing and purchase.

-• Become a NSB Paint Out Sponsor and/or Patron •
+• Become a NSB Paint Out Art Patron •

-We invite you to support the Marine Discovery Center and the Artists’ Workshop by becoming a Sponsor and/or Patron.
+We invite you to support the Marine Discovery Center and the Artists’ Workshop by becoming an Art Patron.
 By joining our patron/sponsor program you are pledging your support for conservation of the Indian River Lagoon and art programs in our community.

 Want to know what benefits you’ll receive by becoming a NSB Paint Out Sponsor or Patron?